 If your first language is not English, or your undergraduate or Masters degree was not taught in English, you are required to hold a suitable English language certificate.

-If you do not need a Tier 4 visa or are an EEA National, you are permitted to use one of the following:
+If you do not need a Student Visa or are an EEA National, you are permitted to use one of the following:

 *The University can only accept these qualifications if they were completed two years prior to the start of the programme.